Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Effectiveness of ( - ) Algorithm (RQ3)

-Note that {\tool} uses an LLM to generate postconditions at different checkpoints in the {\em buggy code} from the problem description.
-This design follows our debugging intuition: the LLM is used to represent the intended or ``correct'' hypotheses at intermediate checkpoints, analogous to how a human debugger reasons about expected program states.
-Therefore, to assess the reliability of our algorithm in estimating specification quality, we need access to both the correct/fixed version of each buggy program and the mapping between checkpoints in the buggy and fixed code.
-Because our main dataset does not provide human-written fixes, we use HumanEvalFix~\cite{muennighoff2024octopackinstructiontuningcode}, which contains 168 coding problems and satisfies both requirements.
-However, since HumanEvalFix provides only 7.25 test cases per problem on average, which is insufficient to reliably evaluate the correctness of a specification.
-Therefore, we utilize GPT-4.1-mini to generate additional inputs to maximize branch coverage and execute them on the canonical solution to obtain new test cases, which are then merged with the existing ones.
+{\tool} generates checkpoint-level postconditions from the buggy code and the problem description.
+These postconditions are intended to represent hypotheses about the expected program state, analogous to how a developer reasons about intermediate behavior during debugging.
+To evaluate whether our estimated consistency signal $\alpha$ is reliable, we need access to the corresponding fixed program and a mapping from checkpoints in the buggy program to locations in the fixed program.
+Because our main dataset does not provide human-written fixes, we use HumanEvalFix~\cite{muennighoff2024octopackinstructiontuningcode}, which contains 168 coding problems and provides buggy/fixed program pairs.
+However, HumanEvalFix contains only 7.25 test cases per problem on average, which is insufficient for reliably estimating postcondition consistency.
+Therefore, we use GPT-4.1-mini to generate additional inputs aimed at increasing branch coverage.
+We execute these inputs on the canonical solution to obtain additional test cases and merge them with the original tests.
 Overall, each task has 102.38 test cases on average.

-Our evaluation procedure is as follows.
-Given a buggy program $C$ in HumanEvalFix, we run {\tool} to generate postconditions at several checkpoints.
-We then map these checkpoints to their corresponding locations in the correct/fixed version $C*$ of $C$.
-Next, we execute the correct version $C*$ and measure whether each generated postcondition is satisfied at its mapped checkpoint.
-Based on these executions on the correct program, we compute the reference signal $\alpha^{*}$ for all generated postconditions at all checkpoints.
-Separately, we compute the estimated signal $\alpha$ using only the executions of the buggy code, as done in {\tool}.
-By comparing $\alpha$ against $\alpha^{*}$, we assess how well our algorithm approximates the true consistency property of the generated postconditions.
-We emphasize that this experiment evaluates the reliability of our estimation procedure, rather than how well our $\alpha$-$\beta$ algorithm keeps high-quality postconditions generated by LLMs; the latter is evaluated next.

-In summary, we first use the buggy program to generate checkpoint-level postconditions and compute their estimated quality signal, $\alpha$ as done in {\tool}.
-We then use the corresponding fixed program together with its test cases to approximate the reference signal, $\alpha^{*}$, which reflect the true consistency of those same postconditions.
-By comparing $\alpha$ against $\alpha^{*}$, we evaluate how reliably our algorithm estimates specification quality produced by LLMs.